stridecolossus/jove-blog/blog/part-4-models/swapchain-recreation.md

 }
 ```

-Note that if none of the candidates are available the swapchain falls back to the default `FIFO_KHR` mode which is guaranteed on all platforms.
+Note that if none of the candidates are available the swapchain falls back to the default `FIFO_KHR` mode guaranteed on all platforms.

 ### Surface Format